nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ---
 date: 2023-08-30 00:00:00 -0700
-meta_description: getting started with the neural search plugin for opensearch
+meta_description: Learn how to get started with the neural search plugin for OpenSearch to setup a k-NN index associated with a neural search pipeline and an ML model.
-meta_keywords: neural search, guide, getting started
+meta_keywords: Neural search plugin, machine learning OpenSearch, get started with neural search, k-NN index
 has_math: false
 authors:
   - nateboot